An FPGA-Based Accelerator for Graph Embedding using Sequential Training Algorithm: Sequential Graph Embedding Accelerator

-In the skip-gram model, the desired graph embedding is obtained from the weights of the network.
-Specifically, we may be able to use the following weights for the graph embedding: 1) the input-side weights $\alpha$, 2) the output-side weights $\beta$, and 3) the average of $\alpha$ and $\beta$.
+In the skip-gram model, the desired graph embedding is obtained from weights of the neural network.
+Specifically, we may be able to use the following weights for the graph embedding: 1) the input-side weights $\bm\alpha$, 2) the output-side weights $\bm\beta$, and 3) the average of $\bm\alpha$ and $\bm\beta$.
 Among them, the input-side weights are typically used for graph embedding.
 However, since the input-side weights of the original OS-ELM are statically fixed at random values, in the proposed model we cannot directly use the input-side weights for the graph embedding.
-Although the original skip-gram model uses the input-side weights for the graph embedding, in the proposed model we utilize the trainable weights of OS-ELM (i.e., $\beta$) to build the input-side weights as in~\cite{tied-weight}.
-Please note that although this method is not suited for word2vec~\cite{tied-weight}, it can be applied for node2vec algorithm.
-In Figure~\ref{fig:models}, $\mu$ is a scale factor to transform $\beta$ into the input-side weights.
-In this case, the input-side weights become a constant multiple of $\beta$; thus, the hidden-layer outputs $H_i$ also become a constant multiple of the column vector corresponding to the center node which is extracted from $\beta$.
-This eliminates the original random weights $\alpha$ from OS-ELM, so we can reduce the model size and memory utilization.
+Although the original skip-gram model uses the input-side weights for the graph embedding, in the proposed model we utilize the trainable weights of OS-ELM (i.e., $\bm\beta$) to build the input-side weights as in~\cite{tied-weight}.
+Please note that although this technique is not suited for word2vec~\cite{tied-weight}, it can be applied for node2vec algorithm.
+Assume an activation function of the first layer is a linear function without bias vector.
+When we utilize $\bm\beta^T \in \mathbb{R}^{n \times N}$ as the input-side weights \footnote{In the skip-gram model we can assume $n=m$.}, the output probabilities are simply obtained by $O(\bm{x_i} \bm\beta^T \bm\beta)$, where $O$ is an activation function of the last layer such as sigmoid function.
+In this case, since $\bm{x_i}$ is one-hot vector where only a given center node is 1 and the others are 0, the output probability of the center node tends to be high.
+This is not suited for word2vec, because in the case of word2vec, probabilities that the center word appears as its neighboring words should be low; for example, when ``dog'' is a center word, ``dog'' rarely appears as neighboring words of the center word.
+In the case of node2vec, on the other hand, because of the nature of random walks described in Section~\ref{subsec:node2vec}, the same node often appears as its neighboring nodes.

+In Figure~\ref{fig:models} (right), $\mu$ is a scale factor to transform $\bm\beta$ into the input-side weights.
+In this case, the input-side weights become a constant multiple of $\bm\beta$; thus the hidden-layer outputs $\bm{H_i}$ also become a constant multiple of the column vector corresponding to the center node which is extracted from $\bm\beta$.
+This eliminates the original random weights $\bm\alpha$ from OS-ELM, so we can reduce the model size and memory utilization.